Ghost0Dev/Night-Watcher/README.md

 # 🛰️ NightWatcher — Discord Remote System Bot

-**NocWatcher** is a lightweight python file for remotely monitoring and controlling a system via Discord Bot commands.
+**NightWatcher** is a lightweight python file for remotely monitoring and controlling a system via Discord Bot commands.

 > ⚠️ For educational use only.
 Do **not** run on machines without permission.